How To Improve Speaking Skills in 7 Simple Steps

 Speak Clearly

 I’ve updated this section with an article, How to Speak Clearly and Confidently, dedicated entirely to it with its own exercises.
-It covers:
+It covers:- Being Direct and Responsible with your Meaning

 In summary, speak clearly.
 Enunciate and choose a volume as if it were on purpose.
 Select the easiest words to get your point across.
 Only once you’ve mastered clarity should you begin to braid some silvery strands into your language.